Frank Robert Anderson

 Building the posts.
 NPM to the rescue (maybe)

 Not npm exactly, Gulp instead saved the day.
 Ever since I moved my utility functions to Gulp I have been a fan.
 It is very well suited for building small repeatable tasks.
-So I add a new Gulp task to the gulpfule.
+So I add a new Gulp task to the gulpfile.

 gulp build-api

 With this command I duplicate the content in the _post directory over to the api/[version]/v01/posts directory.
-Thow in a little gulp piping to do a string replace (this is to change the layout template from html to json.
+Throw in a little gulp piping to do a string replace (this is to change the layout template from html to json.
 This is the whole gulp command.

 gulp.task('build-api', function() {